mayararysia/mayararysia/README.md

 ## About me

-> My name is Mayara Rysia, I'm 26 years old, and I'm from Brazil 🇧🇷 I'm a Computer Technician at IFAL and I'm an undergraduate student in the Bachelor of Information Systems course at IFAL.
+> My name is Mayara Rysia and I'm from Brazil 🇧🇷
+I'm a Computer Technician at IFAL and I'm an undergraduate student in the Bachelor of Information Systems course at IFAL.